 Small changes and strategies can increase how many users you convert into paying customers.
 Take CloudSponge for example, they increased their conversion rate by an incredible 33 percent with just a website redesign.

 If you want results like that, try some of the following practices to increase your e-commerce conversion rates.

 1. Use Heatmaps

 Imagine being able to know exactly where your users are looking at on any given page.
-You’d know what to optimize, what is being a distraction, and could identify the best performing areas of your website.
+You’d know what to optimize, what is being a distraction and could identify the best performing areas of your website.

-That’s possible with heatmaps.
+That is possible with heatmaps.

-These are tools that will track where every users mouse goes during their visit.
+These are tools that will track where every user’s mouse goes during their visit.
 It compiles it into a visual map as you can see above.

 Metrics from tools such as Google Analytics are great, but they have to be further dissected.
 You get much further detail and obvious findings when taking advantage of a heatmap.